-My Upwork Adventures
+My First Job at Upwork

 It seemed to be true.
 Furthermore, I was scrolling through the jobs posted there and most of them looked like bullshit for meaningless amounts of money.